Frequently Asked Questions

 To begin, read the syllabus and unofficial guide under Preparation for some recommended texts/info.
 Taking past IESO exams is also recommended.

 Samples of questions in both the National Open Exam and Training Camp exams can be found at Past Exams.
-Please note that their style has changed recently; future exams will most likely resemble those from 2021.
+Please note that their style has changed recently; future exams will most likely resemble those from 2021 onwards.
 Contact us at [email protected] for questions and clarifications.

 Not really.
 In general, the USESO is more conceptual.

-Camp is held each year at the University of Vermont.
-Its location provides access to numerous outcrops of rock formations and sites for lake/stream studies.
+Camp is held at the University of Tulsa in Oklahoma.
+Its location provides access to numerous outcrops of rock formations and proximity to the National Weather Center in Oklahoma City.

 Year-specific camp information is sent to students through email.